 To find THE best deal, the Captain recommends Rentalcars, which compares offers from a host of rental services.

-One last piece of advice: the Peloponnese is crisscrossed with small mountainous roads, so you should definitely opt for a fuel-efficient car, even if it is a little more expensive to rent!
+One last piece of advice: Greece is crisscrossed with small mountainous roads, so you should definitely opt for a fuel-efficient car, even if it is a little more expensive to rent!

 Where to stay in Olympia?
 Hotels & accommodation